The Pueblo Magico town of Cholula

 Getting there.
 A taxi from Cholula can get you here in about 20 minutes.
 Otherwise collectivos run between Cholula and Puebla, stopping either near Centro or at the CAPU bus station in town.

-Organized Tours: From Puebla, this 5 hour tour explores Cholula in depth, retracing everything covered in this post.
+Organized Tours: From Puebla, this 5 hour tour explores Cholula in depth, covering everything in this post.
 From Mexico City you can take this full-day tour which covers Puebla (one of my favorite cities in Mexico) as well as Cholula.

 Related: The Best Pueblos Magicos in Mexico?